JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 : This may break source-compatibility with inheritors written in Kotlin.

 `com.intellij.pom.java.LanguageLevel.JDK_13_PREVIEW` field removed
-: Please remove plugin code supporting Java 13 language level features.
-IntelliJ IDEA supports preview features of the latest Java release as well as one upcoming release (if available).
+: Please remove the plugin code supporting Java 13 language level features.
+IntelliJ IDEA supports preview features of the latest Java release and one upcoming release (if available).

 #### VCS